The evolution of solid carbide drilling

 If only weldon holders are available, grinding a chuck on the drill is an option.
 However, this can negatively affect the accuracy and tool life of the drill at high speeds.

-Do you have any questions or would you like more information?
-Contact one of our experts.
+Do you have any questions or need more information?
+If so, please contact one of our experts.